What is child sexual abuse?

 2. Emotional/behavioral signs are much more common than physical signs, and can vary greatly.
 Some children become depressed and withdraw, often acting clingy or anxious.
 Others act out or regress developmentally and seem to lose abilities they once had, such as potty training and language skills.
 Some become perfectionists, while others begin to do poorly in school or in activities such as sports.

 Keep in mind that any drastic behavior changes can be a sign that something is bothering a child, whether it is sexual abuse or any number of other types of trauma.
-The important thing is these behavior changes are often a cry for help and should be addressed.
+The important thing is these changes are a cry for help and should be addressed.

 3. One of the most obvious signs of sexual abuse can be sudden sexual behaviors in a child, such as use of sexual language, promiscuity, or knowledge of adult sexual behavior that’s not appropriate for the child’s age.